Skip to main content

 Chimpanzees at Second Chance Chimpanzee Refuge, Liberia

-Every individual wild animal matters.
-When animals are injured, trafficked or displaced, they need fast, expert care—and a clear path to recovery.
+Every wild animal matters.
+When wild animals are harmed because of human actions—injured, trafficked, or displaced—they need fast, expert care and a clear path to recovery.

-Humane World for Animals works with rescue professionals, sanctuaries, veterinarians and law enforcement to respond to wild animals in urgent need.
-By working in partnership, we strengthen capacity, share resources and ensure animals are cared for quickly and to high welfare standards by people equipped to meet their often complex welfare needs.
+Humane World for Animals works with a network of dedicated partners to respond to wild animals in urgent need.
+By working together, we strengthen capacity, share resources and ensure animals receive high-welfare care from people equipped to meet their often-complex needs.

 Each animal receives a tailored plan, from initial rescue through to long-term sanctuary or release back into the wild.

-This work is made possible through our field and funding partnerships.
+This work is made possible through our in-house experts and field and funding partnerships.

 Our recovery mission

-Working in partnership, we aim to ensure that rescued wild animals are not only saved but given a genuine chance to recover.
-We:
+Working in partnership, we give rescued animals a genuine chance to recover, through:

-• Support expert wildlife rescuers and rehabilitators responding to the live wild animal trade and emergency situations through our Wildlife Critical Care Network.
+• Expert rescue support—supporting specialist wildlife rescuers and rehabilitators responding to live trade and emergency situations.

-• Help establish systems so that rescued animals have access to veterinary care, safe transport and temporary shelter that meet welfare standards, until they can be placed in long-term sanctuary or released by trusted partners.
+• Systems for safe care—establishing access to veterinary care, safe transport and temporary shelter until placement in sanctuary or release.

 A raccoon receiving veterinary treatment